 Attendees will be responsible for paying their travel and hotel accommodations.

-Registration includes continental breakfast both mornings, light lunch and awards dinner on Wednesday and a boxed lunch on Thursday.
+Registration includes continental breakfast both mornings, light lunch and awards dinner Thursday evening.

 For more information contact Susan Onion, Conference Planner, email@example.com